Skip to main content

 • React native uses flex which is similar to css flex for styling.

-• what does {flex: 1}?
+• What does {flex: 1}?

-• setting an element to flex: 1, i.e a container is a common practice that has a specific purpose in layout design.
+• Setting an element to flex: 1, i.e a container is a common practice that has a specific purpose in layout design.

 • Takes Up Available Space